rsimon/immarkus/README.md

-# markus-image-annotation-environment
+# MARKUS Image Annotation Environment

-An image annotation environment for the MARKUS platform
+An image annotation environment for the MARKUS platform.